kirkofypsi/7DWorkProblemModel/taxonomy.md

 ### 6. Strategy

-__Strategy__ dimension groups work satisfaction factors related to employees contentment from having a good strategy in the organization.
-Its factors are related to the ability to work with a clear vision, the right values, and in a well-organized way.
+__Strategy__ dimension groups work satisfaction factors related to employees satisfaction of working in an organization whose vision, structure and planning are effective and coherent.

 ### 7. Work Organization